Exact MCMC for Intractable Proposals: Exact MCMC for intractable proposals

 We use subscript $x$ in $p_x$ to reinforce that in Algorithm~\ref{alg:twocoin}, a Bern$(p_x)$ success yields the next iterate to be $x$.
 A similar construction can be done for the numerator term, so that $r(x) \leq b_x$ and

 With these choices of $c_x, c_y, p_x, p_y$, Algorithm~\ref{alg:twocoin} can be implemented directly.

 The last piece of the puzzle is to arrive at a way of simulating Bern$(p_y)$ events when $p_y$ cannot be evaluated.
-Given the form of $r(x)$ in \eqref{eq:rofx}, this can be done easily through an importance sampling.
-Specifically, consider a distribution $F$ defined on a support that contains $A$ with density $f$.
-Then, \begin{enumerate}[(i)] \item Draw $M \sim F$ \item Draw $C_2 | M \sim \text{Bern} \left( \dfrac{\tilde{q}(M | x)}{f(M) b_x} \right)$ \item Then, marginally, $C_2 \sim \text{Bern}(p_y)$\,. \end{enumerate} Thus, Steps~3 and 9 of Algorithm~\ref{alg:twocoin} can be implemented quite simply.
-A single draw from $F$ suffices, and the resulting Markov chain is exact.
+Given the form of $r(x)$ in \eqref{eq:rofx}, this can often be done through importance sampling.
+Specifically, consider a distribution $F$ defined on a support that contains $\mathcal{A}$ with density $f$ such that for all $m \in \mathcal{A}$,